gmhhope/fall-postbacc-journal-club-2022/README.md

   - for example, https://gmhhope.github.io/fall-postbacc-journal-club-2022/mindmap/JC_1/Reflection-sheet-explained/index.html

 ## github issue
 - Github issue provides an excellent platform for students to generate question and seek discussions.
-JC leader will keep track with those questions along with the
+JC leader will keep track with those questions along with the reflection sheet.
+- Once the questions are posted.
+JC leaders and postbacc trainees can reply to the questions.
+If the questions are solved, then the issue can be closed.
+- This will be a very nice format to go through the Q&A session before the class.
+And during the class, instead of looking through individual word document, the Q&A session will also have a solid ground to run on by tracing back to the issues..